Herry Kiswanto: Managerial career

 Kiswanto started his career as a coach in 1997 when Henk Wullems asked him to be an assistant coach for the Indonesian national side.
 He stayed at that position until 2000.
 He was manager of PSBL Lampung in 2000–2001, and assistant manager of Persija Jakarta in 2002–2004.
 After that he was a manager of PSIS Semarang and Persikabo Bogor, both for only one year.

 His success as a manager started at Persmin Minahasa, when he led the club to 8th place in Liga Indonesia Premier Division season 2007–2008, and successfully promoted to Indonesia Super League in the season 2008–2009.
 But the club did not play in Indonesia Super League as they failed to meet verification criteria by Football Association of Indonesia.

 Subsequently, he was contracted by his hometown club Persiraja Banda Aceh as a manager for the Liga Indonesia Premier Division season 2008–2009.
 But, following funding issues, he decided to resign after the end of half season competition.
 From Banda Aceh, he move to Soreang and directly tied a contract for the club Persikab Bandung.

 For the 2010/2011 season, he returned to Persiraja Banda Aceh, where he led the club to become champions of 2010–2011 Liga Indonesia Premier Division.
 Persiraja then promoted to Indonesia Super League, but following internal conflict in Football Association of Indonesia, which resulted in dual competition, the club choose to play in Indonesia Premier League.
 Towards the start of season 2011/2012 there was a rumour that Herry will move to Persib Bandung, but he explained that he will stay at Persiraja Banda Aceh.

 In November 2014, he was punished by PT Liga for his involvement in the match fixing case between PSIS Semarang and the team he managed PSS Sleman.
 He got a lifetime ban from participating in national football activities in Indonesia and a Rp.
 200 million fine.

 Personal life

 Kiswanto is married to Tuty Heriyati and they have two children, Dony Prakasa Utama and Tania Natasya Berlian.

-He is known as a sporting and calm player, both within and outside the pitch.
-Before playing as a professional footballer, he was a bank employee.
-He said that he "Take it easy with the government promise to give him a home as a reward for gold medal in 1987 Southeast Asian Games, which is never happen".
-Also, he feels sincere with only Rp100,000 ($11) each month as his pension reward for national team player from the government.
-Now besides football manager, he's running a land transfer and house rent business.
+He maintained a reputation for a calm demeanor both on and off the pitch.
+Before his professional football career, he worked as a bank employee.
+He has stated that he did not receive the home promised by the government as a reward for his gold medal at the 1987 Southeast Asian Games.
+Additionally, he receives a monthly national team pension of Rp100,000 (approximately $11).
+In addition to managing football, he operates a land transfer and house rental business.

 In April 2007, Kiswanto received an Indonesia legendary player award, from the Football Association of Indonesia (PSSI), along with 21 other players.
 This award was granted to the players who promote Indonesian football in the international arena.